sileod/unigram/README.md

 # unigram

-Unigram is a library for geneartion with context-sensitive grammars.
+Unigram is a library for generation with context-sensitive grammars.

+Example with LogicNLI grammar:
 ```python
 from unigram import Rule as R, generate